lsst-tstn/tstn-020/index.rst

           kubectl exec -it -n cscs <pod-name> -- /bin/bash

         Make sure to replace ``<pod-name>`` with the name of the pod for that CSC.

-    For CSCs that are not running on a container, you should be able to login to the host machine with ``ssh`` and continue with the procedure.

 #.
 Once inside the CSC host, go to the location where the configuration is installed.
     This information can be found in the CSC documentation or in the `deployment documentation`_.